Logo of person with white cane. |

 UPDATE: Sept 21, 2012.
 I just received a nice note from the new president of NFB apologizing for the treatment we received at the NFB meeting.
 It's nice to know that someone cares enough to reach out and make it right.

 UPDATE: Oct 20, 2019.
-I no longer maintain this website.
+I no longer maintain the Tulsa Council of the Blind website.

-1. This comment has been removed by a blog administrator.
+This comment has been removed by a blog administrator.

 ReplyDelete